FedericoDiMarzo/GravityDrumMachine/README.md

      *Motion modulation*

-    * Behaviours can be automatized following **gravity-motion equations patterns**, resulting in complex exponential behaviours.
-There will be a damped behaviour in colliding balls, which will go subject also to a friction force.
+    * Behaviours can be automated following **gravity-motion equations patterns**, resulting in complex exponential behaviours.
+There will be damped behaviours in colliding balls, which will go subject also to a friction force.
 Non-colliding balls will not be subject to friction.

      *Double view*